auriq/ESSDBConnect/mysql/README.md

 ## Install tips

-Installation process usually depends on which environment you use, so please refere to the official site for details (Samples below worked on ec2 instance).
+Installation process usually depends on which environment you use, so please refer to the official site for details (the samples below are for an Amazon EC2 instance).

 * Java8